lars-sh/parent/README.md

 `parent-pom.default-sources-folder` is the name if the default source folders to be created.
 Default value is `lombok`.

+`parent-pom.github.organization` is the GitHub organization name, used for documentary needs.
+Default value is `lars-sh`.

+`parent-pom.github.project` is the GitHub project name, used for documentary needs.
+Default value is `${project.artifactId}`.

 `eclipse.compiler.codegen.methodParameters` configures Eclipse to respect the value specified for `maven.compiler.parameters`.
 Values can be `generate` or `do not generate`.
 Default value: `do not generate`, except if property `maven.compiler.parameters` equals `true`.

 `eclipse.compiler.javadoc` is meant to be used by child POMs to configure if Eclipse should validate JavaDoc comments.
 Values can be `enabled` or `disabled`.
 Default value: `enabled`